This site too slow? Try a mirror -- Subscribe to the Guide -- Find artist:

 The cover is a fairly bizarre collage of...toes.
 Yes, that's right.
 Toes.
 There's this sort of skin colored circle, and it's fringed by a circle of toes.
 The whole thing is superimposed on the image of an island.
 Anyway, interesting packaging aside, I don't much care for the music inside.
 I enjoyed Marvin the Album, particularly "Ordinary Angels" and "Bizarre Love Triangle."
 But it dragged a bit in some places.
 Shape doesn't seem to do much BUT drag.
 It's just too slow and monotonous.
 There's none of that spunky upbeat that kept "Ordinary Angels" in my head for weeks at a time. (kebst22+@pitt.edu)

-Thanks for Andrew Fries for his work on this entry.
+Thanks for Andrew Fries for work on this entry.

 Why the ads?